barc343/unitedbudget/README.md

 ***
 #### tests:
-simple tests are implemented in backend (testing api) if you will run test after run backend container step into it and run `pytest` command
+simple tests are implemented in backend (testing api) if you will run test, after run backend container step into `/code` and run `pytest` command

 ***